suodrazah/docker_swarm/README.md

 ```

 ## Add Nodes
+* Domain shall be configured to point at the new node public IP.
+Note this domain for entry as the node hostname when requested.
 * Additional configuration of your [firewalls](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts) is required for swarm communication

 * To add a manager node run this on an existing manager node and copy the output: